danig89/MechaCar_Statistical_Analysis/README.md

 The slope of the linear model is not zero, but it is close.
 This can be determined by examining the estimated values, none of which equal zero, and the p-value, which is less than 0.05 at 5.35e-11 (Figure 2).

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 The linear model does predict the mpg of prototype effectively, but it can be improved.
-An adjusted R-squared value that is closer to 1 indicates that a large proportion of the variability in the outcome has been explained by the regression model.(1) The adjusted R-squared value is 0.6825 (Figure 2), demonstrating that the model is somewhat effective.
+An adjusted R-squared value that is closer to 1 indicates that a large proportion of the variability in the outcome has been explained by the regression model (Kassambara, et al., 2018).
+The adjusted R-squared value is 0.6825 (Figure 2), demonstrating that the model is somewhat effective.

 ## Summary Statistics on Suspension Coils
 ### Figure 3: Total Summary